-For your proposal to be considered for inclusion in our proxy statement for next year's annual meeting, we must receive your written proposal no later than June 29, 2022.
 Your proposal should be addressed to the Corporate Secretary, Oil-Dri Corporation of America, at the Company's principal executive offices at 410 North Michigan Avenue, Suite 400, Chicago, Illinois 60611-4213.
-In addition, be aware that your proposal must comply with SEC regulations regarding inclusion of stockholder proposals in company-sponsored proxy materials and other applicable laws.
+Further, be aware that your proposal must comply with SEC regulations regarding inclusion of stockholder proposals in company-sponsored proxy materials and other applicable laws.
 Although our Board of Directors will consider all proposals, it has the right to omit any proposals it is not required to include.
-Proposals submitted in writing between June 29, 2022 and July 29, 2022 (assuming the meeting is held not more than 30 days from December 8, 2022) may be considered at next year's annual meeting but will not be included in our proxy statement.
+Proposals submitted in writing between June 27, 2023 and July 27, 2023 (assuming the meeting is held not more than 30 days from December 7, 2023) may be considered at next year's annual meeting but will not be included in our proxy statement.
 All proposals should be addressed to the Corporate Secretary, Oil-Dri Corporation of America, 410 North Michigan Avenue, Suite 400, Chicago, Illinois 60611-4213.
 In addition, the proposal must satisfy all of the other requirements set forth in our By-Laws and all applicable laws.